When Does the Court Order Alimony

 There is a possibility of rehabilitative alimony after shorter marriages.
 Rehabilitative support is the solution some courts apply when one of the spouses needs some time to transition back into the job market.
-Perhaps the prototypical rehabilitative alimony case is the teacher who's been away from the classroom for a few years and who needs to take a few courses to renew her teaching certificate.
-The court might order her ex-husband to pay her modest alimony for two or three years so she can do this and restore her income.
+Perhaps the prototypical rehabilitative spousal support case is the teacher who's been away from the classroom for a few years and who needs to take a few courses to renew her teaching certificate.
+The court might order her ex-husband to pay her a modest amount of support for two or three years so she can do this and restore her income.

 How is Georgia Alimony Calculated

-There is no formula for setting the amount of spousal support; instead, the determination of alimony rests in the discretion of the trial court judge.
+There is no formula for setting the amount of spousal support; instead, that determination rests in the discretion of the trial court judge and can vary widely.
 Spousal support is to be granted only on a showing of need by one party together with the requisite ability to pay by the other.

 Can Alimony be Changed or Terminated

 Unless there is an agreement to the contrary, alimony is always modifiable.
-Changing alimony generally requires a showing of a fundamental change in circumstances, and it's rare to see alimony increased just because the payor's fortunes have improved.
+However, generally you are required to show a fundamental change in circumstances, and it's rare to see alimony increased just because the payor's fortunes have improved.
 More typical would be the case where the payor's income has taken a downturn since the award of alimony, for reasons the court believes are not self-imposed.
-In those cases, the court may reduce alimony or may eliminate it entirely.
+In those cases, the court may reduce the amount or may eliminate it entirely.